willf/dmap-python/README.md

 ## Target practice

 The target of a prediction is the concept pointed to by the first item in the sequence.
-The target might be a word, e.g., “interest” in the sequence [“interest”,”rates”], or a class, for example, Variable if the sequence is [(“variable”) will (“change”)].
+The target might be a word, e.g., “interest” in the sequence `['interest','rates']`, or a class, for example, Variable if the sequence is `[('variable') will ('change')]`.
 When DMAP sees an instance or subclass of a target of a prediction, it advances  the prediction.
 Advancing means looking for the next item in the sequence, as well as maintaining other bookkeeping information.

 DMAP does not actually change a prediction when it advances it.
 Instead it clones the prediction, updating the sequence and next position appropriately.
 This is necessary because the original prediction may be advanced more than once by different senses of the text.

 ## Features of greatness

 If the input item is the same as the target of the prediction, then advancing the prediction is just as described.
 However, the input might be more specific than the target.
 For example, the target may be Variable, but the input is InterestRates.
-Therefore, if the target specifier is a attribute specifier (e.g., (“variable”), then DMAP adds the feature—a pairing of attribute, input—to a list of features stored in the prediction.
+Therefore, if the target specifier is a attribute specifier (e.g., `('variable')`, then DMAP adds the feature—a pairing of attribute, input—to a list of features stored in the prediction.

 ## All good things come to an end

 When the last item of a sequence has been seen, DMAP is ready to reference an instance of the base concept.
-DMAP calls find(base,attribute/values) to  determine what this should be, where base is the base concept of the prediction, and attribute/values are the attribute/value pairs collected during prediction advancement.
+DMAP calls `find(base,attribute/values)` to  determine what this should be, where _base_ is the base concept of the prediction, and _attribute/values_ are the attribute/value pairs collected during prediction advancement.